System-aan-den-Rijn/terraform-oci-nat-instance/README.md

 This little module can be used to deploy a Compute Instance that can be used as a Nat Gateway in the Oracle Cloud, for example, when you're using the Always Free Resources which do not include the standard Nat Gateway.

+## Notes

+A reboot of the instance after it's fully deployed might be necessary, due to how the attachment of VNICs work in OCI.
+You should be able to access the instance with the user "ubuntu" - as in: "ubuntu@public-ip".

 ## Requirements

 No requirements.